-1) The fringe believer gives the outward appearance of allegiance to the religion.
+1) Fringe believers give the outward appearance of allegiance to the religion.
 They attend meetings at special celebrations and festivals.
 These people are the most likely to have investigated their religion’s origins.

 People in this group are one step away from becoming freethinkers.
 All it takes is someone to help them find a way out.
 A process like Comparative Analysis is one way.
 It’s a structured process to help people compare similar beliefs and concepts.
 When you discover your beliefs are not unique and have historical roots outside of your religion, it gives you the perspective to reject them.

-People at this level of indoctrination are just beginning to accept the premise of making belief perform as knowledge.
+At this level of indoctrination, people are just beginning to accept the premise of making belief perform as knowledge.
 And this group is most likely to be able to reject illogical arguments made by religion.

 The best tool to help those in this group is the unconventional approach to saving a believer.
 It’s a process we’ve had some success with on hardline believers.
 However, it does require a significant investment of time.

-4) The extremist often becomes one of the prominent cult leaders.
-They are always charismatic and understand how to use groupthink manipulation tactics to their benefit.
-They seek ways to spark controversy, fear, and anger.
+4) Extremist Devotees become one of the prominent cult leaders.
+They are always charismatic and proficient in the use of groupthink manipulation tactics.
+To distinguish themselves and their cult, they will use controversy, fear, and anger to motivate their group.
 These are the drivers that create suicide bombers and mass shootings.

 “Any fool can know.
 The point is to understand.” ― Albert Einstein